-As the first Austrian banking group, we as RBI Group have become an official Signatory of the UN Principles for Responsible Banking – a single framework for a sustainable banking industry developed through an innovative partnership between banks worldwide and United Nations Environment’s Finance Initiative.
+As the first Austrian banking group, the RBI Group has become an official Signatory of the UN Principles for Responsible Banking – a single framework for a sustainable banking industry developed through an innovative partnership between banks worldwide and the United Nations Environment Programme Finance Initiative.

 RBI has joined this movement to make a positive contribution to people and the planet.
 We committed to aligning our business with – and achieving – ambitious targets that contribute to global and national sustainability goals.
 We will be held to account against them through an annual review of our individual progress.

 You can find more information on UNEP FI and the Principles for Responsible Banking here:

 We will align our business strategy to be consistent with and contribute to individuals’ needs and society’s goals, as expressed in the Sustainable Development Goals, the Paris Climate Agreement and relevant national and regional frameworks.

 We will continuously increase our positive impacts while reducing the negative impacts on, and managing the risks to, people and environment resulting from our activities, products and services.
 To this end, we will set and publish targets where we can have the most significant impacts.

 We will work responsibly with our clients and our customers to encourage sustainable practices and enable economic activities that create shared prosperity for current and future generations.

 We will proactively and responsibly consult, engage and partner with relevant stakeholders to achieve society’s goals.

 We will implement our commitment to these Principles through effective governance and a culture of responsible banking.

 We will periodically review our individual and collective implementation of these Principles and be transparent about and accountable for our positive and negative impacts and our contribution to society’s goals.